passthesh3ll/pixeldrain/README.md

 # Pixeldrain
 ![image](https://i.postimg.cc/50y4ydnf/image.png)

 A python Pixeldrain client.
-You can upload files or entire folders to Pixeldrain (using your api, providing a simple command-line interface with progress tracking and optional logging of download links.
+You can upload files or entire folders to Pixeldrain (using your api), providing a simple command-line interface with progress tracking and optional logging of download links.

 ## Dependencies